Mykola Yankovsky: Career

 In 1982, Yankovsky became the director at the Dneprodzerzhinsk production plant.
 Two years later in 1984, he took on the responsibility as the director at “Azot”.
 From 1986 to 1987 he was deputy director at Pershamaiski machine factory.
 In 1987, he joined Gorlovka ON “Stirol” as chief engineer and took on the position of general director in 1988.
 He led the construction from scratch of two of the ten currently existing Ukrainian factories specialized in the production of ammonia.
 Another three of the ten currently existing plants were modernized under the supervision and active involvement of Mykola Yankovsky.

 In 1995, Yankovsky and his son Igor took an active part in the development of Trading House of the Corporate Group "Stirol" (city of Gorlovka, Donetsk Region).
 To date, the company is the largest chemical complex of Ukraine, specializing in the production of polymers, fertilizers, ammonia, pharmaceuticals.
 With Stirol becoming one of the major chemical production businesses in Eastern Europe.
 Yankovsky was able to gain ownership of Stirol by the end of the 1990s.

 In accordance with internationally recognized standards, the Big Four international audit firms have for many years audited OJSC “Stirol”, which allowed it to be one of the first Ukrainian joint-stock companies to issue Euro 125 million Eurobonds aimed at modernizing production.

 Under Yankovsky’s leadership, OSJC Stirol became the most valuable brand in the Ukrainian chemical industry.
-His efforts were recognized with the honorary title of “Hero of Ukraine”, awarded to him in 2003 for his extraordinary personal contribution to the development of the Ukrainian chemical industry and the production of internationally competitive products.
+His efforts were recognized with the honorary title of “Hero of Ukraine”, awarded in 2003 for his contribution to the development of the Ukrainian chemical industry and the production of internationally competitive products.